uea-teaching/computer-vision-2022/lectures/image-classification.md

 and, of course, we can get the gradient magnitude for each pixel with Pythagoras.
 :::

-## Binning
+## Binning {data-transition="slide"}

-For each pixel within a cell, its gradient orientation is used to increment the relevant histogram bin.
+For each pixel within a cell, its gradient _orientation_ is used to increment the relevant histogram bin.

 ::: incremental